 Personal Pronouns Worksheet

 Personal pronouns stand in the place of a name or a thing.
 They frequently act as the subject of a sentence.
-Elementary students in grades 1 and 2 will complete five sections in this pronoun practice worksheet that covers the pronouns I, me, she, her, he, him, we, us, they, and them.
+Elementary students complete five sections in a pronoun practice worksheet that covers the pronouns I, me, she, her, he, him, we, us, they, and them.

-Demonstrative pronouns generally refer to people or items that are set apart from others.
-Students in grades 1 to 3 can use this quiz as a worksheet.
-Kids first have to identify demonstrative pronouns, then they have to decide whether a pronoun is singular or plural, and finally they decide if a pronoun is the subject or object of a sentence.
+Demonstrative pronouns, including this, that, these, and those refer to people or items that are set apart from others.
+Students identify demonstrative pronouns, decide whether they are singular or plural, and determine if a pronoun is the subject or object of a sentence.
+They also practice identifying such, none and neither as demonstrative pronouns.

 Pronoun Practice Quiz